-The council has appointed three scrutiny panels.
-Each panel comprises of five members, three members of the Conservative Group and two members of the Labour Group.
+The council has appointed four scrutiny panels.
+Health, Places and Governance panels comprise of three members, two members of the Conservative Group and one member of the Labour Group.
+The Children and Education Scrutiny Panel comprises seven members, six members of the Conservative Group and one member of the Labour Group.
 This reflects the overall political composition of the Council (when dealing with education matters four statutory co-opted members, 2 parent governor and 2 church representatives are also voting members of a panel).

 All councillors, except members of the Executive, may be members of a scrutiny panel.
 However, no member may be involved in scrutinising a decision of another of the council’s other committees or sub committees of which they are also a member.
 (This does not include scrutiny panel members who may also be ‘lead members’, unless they have a clear conflict of interests, which should be declared in any case).